 Make certain that your contact details are easy to spot.
 These should be at the top of the first page of your CV and double check they are correct.
 It is amazing how many contact numbers miss digits.

 - Home address

 - Email address

 Detail the educational establishments at which you have studied including the attendance dates, in chronological order with the most recent first.
-You should include any relevant pharmaceutical modules, projects or dissertation work you have completed.
+You should include any relevant modules, projects, or dissertation work you have completed.

-List your most recent research first.
-This makes it easier for the reader to see if you have the right experience and whether have gained it recently.
+List your most recent position first.
+This makes it easier for the reader to see if you have the right experience and whether you have gained it recently.
 Put your other jobs after your current role in reverse chronological order.

 You should include:

 - Job title

 - Any specific therapeutic areas or regions/countries worked with are very helpful if looking for specialised work such as oncology studies

 - State if it was a contract or permanent role